ahmadghizzawi/online-job-marketplaces-scraper/README.md

 In order to run taskrabbit_crawler.py you need to execute the following command:
 `python Taskrabbit_crawler.py -w webDriver -q queriesFiles `

+### Crawl Mistertemp
+In order to run mistertemp_crawler.py you need to execute the following command:
+`python mistertemp.py.py -w webDriver -q queriesFiles `

 webDriver option: in the webDriver option you need to provide the path to your chrome driver that you downloaded earlier.
 This parameter is required in order to execute the script

 queriesFiles option: will be the queries json file containing an id, task_title, city and a url.
 It needs to be placed in ./data/taskrabbit , in case you didn't provide an attribute for -f the crawler will generate a new queries file with the help of the spider where it default name will be final_queries.json